raphaelmenges/Voraca/README.md

 ## TODO
 * Warnings in GCC (all about char* conversion)
-* Does not render correclty on linux with intel gpu
+* Does not render correctly on linux with intel gpu
 * 32bit support for Windows / Visual Studio
 * Importance volume does not use complete information of volume if volume resolution % downscale !=0
 * Histogram is one pixel too wide